christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 ## Debugging the Smart Contract

-After successfully invoke the `authenticate` function on each scheme, we can check the transaction receipts in the Remix IDE to get the rough gas costs from each scheme.
+After successfully invoking the `authenticate` function on each scheme, we can check the transaction receipts in the Remix IDE to get the rough gas costs from each scheme.

 We could get the following information only from the transaction receipt: